ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 Things are not so clear when we add optional arguments into the mix.
 The call to `open_window;;` above is a case in point.
-Does the user mean "execute `open_window` now"?
-Or does the user mean to supply some or all of the optional arguments later?
+Does the user mean "execute `open_window` now, or does the user mean to supply some or all of the optional arguments later?
 Is `open_window;;` waiting for extra arguments to come along like `plus 2`?

 OCaml plays it safe and doesn't execute `open_window`.
-Instead it treats it as a partial function application.
+Instead, it treats it as a partial function application.
 The expression `open_window` literally evaluates to a function value.

-Let's go back to the original and working definition of `open_window` where we had the extra unlabelled `unit` argument at the end:
+Let's go back to the original working definition of `open_window`, where we had the extra unlabelled `unit` argument at the end:

 ```ocaml